tomtom-international/commisery-action/docs/github-action.md

 ![changelog](../resources/changelog.png)

-You can configure the content of your Changelog using the `release.y[a]ml` configuration file stored in `.github`, for ex.
+You can configure the contents of your changelog using the `release.y[a]ml` configuration file stored in the `.github/` folder.
+For example:
 ```yaml
 changelog:
   group: "scope" # OPTIONAL; allows grouping by Conventional Commit scope